grafana/grafana-operator/docs/docs/grafana.md

 To find all possible configuration options look at the [official documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/).

+## Where should the operator look for Grafana resources?

+The operator needs lots of access to be able to manage Grafana instances.
+Depending on your needs you might want to limit the Grafana operator to only watch specific namespaces.

+Due to this we have given the operator 3 deployment modes.

+- cluster wide
+- single namespace
+- multiple namespaces

+To enter these specific modes you need to define the `WATCH_NAMESPACE` environment variable in the Grafana operator.
+How you do this will differ between the different deployment methods.

+`WATCH_NAMESPACE: ""`
+Will make the operator work cluster wide.

+`WATCH_NAMESPACE: "grafana"`
+Will make the operator only watch the grafana namespace, using this mode, makes it possible to use a role instead of a cluster role to give access to the operator.
+Depending on which deployment solution you use how to do this will differ.

+`WATCH_NAMESPACE: "grafana, monitor, foo, bar"`
+Will make the operator watch the following namespaces grafana, monitor, foo, bar.
+This will force you to still use the cluster wide rbac settings to enable the Grafana operator to monitor all of those namespaces.

 ## External Grafana instances

 With the operator you can manage external Grafana instances.